JoshArendse/Challenges/README.md

 # Challenges

-Just trying out the basics of coding like ol, ul, html, and image adjustment
+basics of coding like ol, ul, html, and image adjustment as well as every other aspect of HTML